SaladTechnologies/comfyui-api/README.md

 - **Dynamic Workflow Endpoints**: Automatically mount new workflow endpoints by adding conforming `.js` or `.ts` files to the `/workflows` directory in your docker image.
 See [the guide](./DEVELOPING.md#generating-new-workflow-endpoints) for more information.
 A [Claude 4 Sonnet](https://claude.ai) [prompt](./claude-endpoint-creation-prompt.md) is included to assist in automating this process.
 - **Bring Your Own Models And Extensions**: Use any model or extension you want by adding them to the normal ComfyUI directories `/opt/ComfyUI/`.
 You can configure a [manifest file](#model-manifest) to download models and install extensions automatically on startup.
 - **Dynamic Model Loading**: If you provide a URL in a model-loading node, the server will locally cache the model automatically before executing the workflow.
+- **On-Demand Model Download**: Trigger model downloads via a dedicated API endpoint, with support for both synchronous and asynchronous operations.
 - **Execution Stats**: The server will return [execution stats in the response](#response-format).
 - **Works Great with SaladCloud**: The server is designed to work well with SaladCloud, and can be used to host ComfyUI on the SaladCloud platform.
 It is likely to work well with other platforms as well.
   - **Manages Deletion Cost**: _ONLY ON SALAD_.
 The server will automatically set the instance deletion cost to the queue length, so that busier nodes are less likely to be scaled in while they are processing requests.